 - PPs must undergo IRB review and approval.

-- Research must be related to SUDs and disease in vulnerable populations, especially in underrepresented ethnic/racial minorities.
+- Research must be related to SUDs and chronic disease in vulnerable populations, especially in underrepresented ethnic/racial minorities.

-- Awardee must be an early career investigator as defined by an individual who does not have and has not previously had an external peer reviewed research project grant (R01), R01 equivalent, or Program Project Grant (PPG) from either a Federal or non-Federal source that names investigator as PD/PI.
+- Awardee must be an early career investigator as defined by an individual who does not have and has not previously had an external peer reviewed research project grant (R01), R01 equivalent, or Program Project Grant (PPG) from either a Federal or non-Federal source that names the investigator as PD/PI.

 - Investigators holding K awards can serve as COBRE pilot investigators.